technocrusaders/react-contact-list-app/README.md

 - This code runs on port 3000, change that if need be in server/server file

-Conact nick@technocrusaders.com, if you have any questions.
+Contact nick@technocrusaders.com, if you have any questions.

 Good Luck!